helloSystem/docs/developer/menu.md

 * Issues: Requires the (undocumented?) `UBUNTU_MENUPROXY` environment variable not to be set to `0` or `<empty>`
 * Installed by package: `wx31-gtk3`

+## Files involved

+`/usr/local/share/dbus-1/interfaces/com.canonical.AppMenu.Registrar.xml` (comes with the `plasma5-plasma-workspace` package).
+Unclear whether it is needed for the correct functioning of Global Menus (or for some applications to detect that they are running on a system that is capable of displaying them).
+Unclear what it is needed for.
+Unclear how multiple packages could provide this file (if more than one package is installed on the system that contains an application that can display the Global Menu).

 ## Environment variables involved

 ### GTK_MODULES=appmenu-gtk-module